Meet the CooksClub Kitchen Coaches

 Ten years with three restaurants on the go, Rob believes good food is all about good supplies.
 “At home, forget strict recipes during the week, you can do wonders with some confidence, and just a little know-how”.

-“It is one thing to be able to cook a nice meal, but to always have wonderful food at your fingertips . . . now that’s really something.”
+“It is one thing to learn to cook a nice meal, but to always have wonderful food at your fingertips . . . now that’s really something.”

 Planning, Provisioning, Preparation, Preservation

-While recipes are important, Kitchen Fitness is not a classic cooking class.
+While recipes are important, Food First is not a classic cooking class.
 It presents a Food First framework that is used to create meals by selecting a flavour, a protein, and a method, using the ingredients you have on hand.

 ROB KEOGH